 - Try local Hiroshima cuisine like Hiroshima-style okonomiyaki, Hiroshima Tsukemen, oysters, and anago (eel)

-The highlight of Miyajima island has to be its Itsukushima Floating Torii Gate.
-This giant orange torii gate seems to be floating on the water near Itsukushima Shrine, a UNESCO World Heritage Site.
+Miyajima Island is easily accessible from Hiroshima and you can see all the best Miyajima highlights in one day.
+During your day trip, visit Itsukushima Floating Torii Gate, a giant orange torii gate seems to be floating on the water near Itsukushima Shrine, a UNESCO World Heritage Site.

 Besides seeing the floating giant torii gate during high tide, hike up Mount Misen or take the ropeway and see a panoramic view of the Seto Inland Sea and friendly wild deers roam around the island.